Adversarial Examples for Models of Code: Overview

 In settings where the input is continuous (e.g., images), modifying the input can be done directly by adding a small noise value and following the direction of the gradient towards the desired target label (targeted), or away from the original label (non-targeted).
 A common technique used for images is the \emph{Fast Gradient Signed Method} (FGSM) \cite{goodfellow2014explaining} approach, which modifies the input using a small fixed $\epsilon$ value.

-\para{Deriving with respect to a Discrete Input} In settings where the input is discrete, the first layer of a neural network is typically an embedding layer that embeds discrete objects such as names and tokens into a continuous space \cite{alon2019code2seq, conv16, codenn16}.
+\para{Deriving with Respect to a Discrete Input} In settings where the input is discrete, the first layer of a neural network is typically an embedding layer that embeds discrete objects, such as names and tokens, into a continuous space \cite{alon2019code2seq, conv16, codenn16}.
 The input is the index of the symbol, which is used to look up its embedding in the embedding matrix.
-The question for discrete inputs is therefore, \emph{what does it mean to derive with respect to the model's inputs?}
+The question for discrete inputs is therefore: \emph{what does it mean to derive with respect to the model's inputs?}

-One approach is to derive with respect to the \emph{embedding vector} which is the result of the embedding layer.
+One approach is to derive with respect to the \emph{embedding vector}, which is the result of the embedding layer.
 In this approach, after the gradient is obtained, we need to reflect the update of the embedding vector back to discrete-input space.
-This can be done by looking for nearest-neighbors of the updated embedding vector in the original embedding space, and finding a nearby vector that has a corresponding discrete input.
+This can be done by looking for the nearest-neighbors of the updated embedding vector in the original embedding space, and finding a nearby vector that has a corresponding discrete input.
 In this approach, there is no guarantee that following the gradient is the best step.

-In contrast, our \fullmethod{} (\method{}) approach is to derive with respect to a one-hot vector that represents the \emph{distribution} over discrete values (e.g., over variable names).
-In other words, instead of deriving by the input itself, the gradient is taken with respect to the \emph{distribution} over the inputs.
+In contrast, our \fullmethod{} (\method{}) approach derives with respect to a one-hot vector that represents the \emph{distribution} over discrete values (e.g., over variable names).
+Instead of deriving by the input itself, the gradient is taken with respect to the \emph{distribution} over the inputs.
 Intuitively, this allows us to directly obtain the best discrete value for following the gradient.

-\para{Targeted gradient-based attack} Using our gradient-based method, we explore the space of semantically equivalent programs \emph{directly toward} a desired adversarial target.
+\para{Targeted Gradient-based Attack} Using our gradient-based method, we explore the space of semantically equivalent programs \emph{directly toward} a desired adversarial target.
 For example, given the code snippet \scode{f1} of~\Cref{IndexOfOriginal} and the desired target label \scode{contains}, our approach for generating adversarial examples automatically infers the snippet \scode{f2} of~\Cref{IndexOfOriginal}.
 Similarly, given the target label \scode{escape}, our approach automatically infers the snippet \scode{f3} of~\Cref{IndexOfOriginal}.